≡ ▼

 Lambda Function Code

-This code for using L_RESCALE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using RESCALE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code to Create Function via the Name Manager

-Name: L_RESCALE
+Name: RESCALE

 Comment: Returns an array with values rescaled to [lower,upper]